 - An annual report is due by the anniversary of their accreditation for the first, second, third, and fourth years of accreditation.
 The annual accreditation fee should be paid when filing the report.

-- In the beginning of the fifth year of accreditation, a program must complete the intent to renew and renewal materials to avoid a lapse in accreditation and additional accreditation fees
+- In fifth year of accreditation, a program must complete the renewal materials to avoid a lapse in accreditation and additional accreditation fees

 - Submit a remittance notice and annual accreditation fee at the end of the 5th year accreditation anniversary